mcmadafly/voltagent-nuxt/README.md

    - Count and analyze the words
    - Generate a creative story based on your input
 3. **Explore results**: Expand the tool execution cards to see detailed JSON outputs
+4. **Persistent history**: Your conversations are automatically saved and will persist across page refreshes
+5. **Clear history**: Use the "Clear Chat History" button to start fresh when needed

 ## 🏗️ Project Structure